Deciphering in situ electron dynamics of ultrarelativistic plasma via polarization pattern of emitted gamma photons

-Inside the laser-driven plasma channel, the electrons tend to form a helical density structure~\cite{liu2013generating}, undergo betatron acceleration~\cite{pukhov1999_DLA}, and radiate multi-MeV photons~\cite{liu2015quasimonoenergetic}.
-The orientation of the emitted $\gamma$-photon LP exhibits the counter-clockwise spiral tendency [Fig.~\ref{fig:schematic}(f)] corresponding well with the analytical prediction for the accelerating electron [Fig.~\ref{fig:schematic}(d)].
-The angular averaged spiral ratio is $\mathcal{R}\approx 0.51$ and the $\gamma$-photon LP degree $\mathcal{P}_\mathrm{LP}$ close to $20\%$.
-If the low-energy photons are filtered out, the LP degree can be improved to $\mathcal{P}_\mathrm{LP}\sim 50\%$, comparable with the scheme based on the Compton backscattering process~\cite{xue2020generation}.
-The clockwise spiral tendency in Fig.~\ref{fig:schematic}(g) indicates the deceleration of plasma electrons happening at time $t=40\,$fs.
+Inside the interacting plasma, the electrons tend to form a helical density structure~\cite{liu2013generating}, undergo betatron oscillation~\cite{pukhov1999_DLA}, and radiate multi-MeV photons~\cite{liu2015quasimonoenergetic}.
+The orientation of the emitted $\gamma$-photon LP exhibits a counter-clockwise spiral tendency at $t=10$\,fs [Fig.~\ref{fig:schematic}(e)] reproducing well the analytical prediction for the accelerating electron.
+Here, the averaged polarization angle is $\delta\phi\approx 30.6^\circ$ and the LP degree $\mathcal{P}_\mathrm{LP}\approx 15.3\%$.
+The clockwise spiral tendency in Fig.~\ref{fig:schematic}(f) implies the deceleration of plasma electrons occurring later at $t=40\,$fs.
+The time-resolved $\delta\phi$ explicitly reflects the electrons being predominantly accelerated (decelerated) at $t\lesssim t_s^{\varepsilon_e}$ ($t\gtrsim t_s^{\varepsilon_e}$) [see Fig.~\ref{fig:schematic}(g)], where $t_s^{\varepsilon_e}\sim 35\,$fs is the electron energy saturation time.
+Consequently, the moment of $\delta\phi$ changing sign, defined as the reversal time $t_s^\mathcal{R}$, should be equal to $t_s^{\varepsilon_e}$, which is confirmed by simulations for different parameters~\cite{SM}.
+Although the measurement of $t_s^\mathcal{R}$ can provide time-resolved plasma information, the timing accuracy of $\sim10\,$fs is not available yet for the current $\gamma$-photon polarimetry~\cite{tatischeff2017astrogam}.
+Therefore, we turn to the investigation of the angle-dependence of $\delta\phi(\theta)$ of all emitted $\gamma$-photons during the interaction [Fig.~\ref{fig:regimes}].

-The time-resolved electron energy spectrum $dN_e/d\varepsilon_e$ [Fig.~\ref{fig:LP_R}(a)] demonstrates that the acceleration primarily takes place earlier at $t\lesssim 35\,$fs, whereas the deceleration occurs later at $t\gtrsim 35\,$fs.
-Near the acceleration saturation time $t_s^{\varepsilon_e}\sim 35\,$fs, the maximum energy reaches $1\,$GeV.
-The time-resolved spiral ratio $\mathcal{R}(t)$ explicitly correlates with the electron acceleration status, where $\mathcal{R}>0$ ($\mathcal{R}<0$) corresponds to the electrons being predominantly accelerated (decelerated) [Fig.~\ref{fig:LP_R}(b)].
-As a consequence, the moment of the spiral ratio changing sign, defined as the reversal time $t_s^\mathcal{R}$, should be equal to $t_s^{\varepsilon_e}$.